brightin-archive/brightin-template/README.md

 Optionally install the Rake task to run RuboCop by copying `rubocop.rake` into your Rails tasks directory (`lib/tasks`).

 Finally, create a configuration file in the root of your project.
-You can use `.rubocop.yml` as a template.
+You can simply copy this repo's `./.rubocop.yml` into your project directory and modify it as you see fit.
+The preferred way, however, is to create a custom, empty configuration file in your project and _inherit_ settings from this file:

+1. Copy this repo's `./.rubocop.yml` into your project as `./.rubocop_defaults.yml`.
+2. Create a new `./.rubocop.yml` in your project.
+3. Add the line `inherit_from: .rubocop_defaults.yml` to your `./.rubocop.yml`
+   file.

+You can now add more rules and customizations in your own file, and keep the defaults in sync with the canonical style guide.

 ### Usage